Human Trafficking, Smuggling and Slavery

-In considering whether a suspect might be a victim of trafficking or slavery, as required in the first stage of the assessment, Prosecutors should have regard to their duty to make proper enquiries in criminal prosecutions involving individuals who may be victims of trafficking or slavery.
+In considering whether a suspect might be a victim of trafficking or slavery, as required in the first stage of the assessment, prosecutors should have regard to their duty to make proper inquiries in criminal prosecutions involving individuals who may be victims of trafficking or slavery.

 The inquiries should be made by:

 - Advising the law enforcement agency who investigated the original offence that it must investigate the suspect's trafficking/slavery situation, if it has not already done so; and